Shree Securities seeks reclassification of promoters to public

 *this image is generated using AI for illustrative purposes only.

-Shree Securities Limited has secured board approval to reclassify five shareholders from the promoter and promoter group categories to the public category.
-The decision, taken on June 15, 2026, follows requests from the shareholders citing a lack of association with the company's operations and the demise of a promoter.
+Shree Securities Limited has submitted an application to reclassify five shareholders from the promoter and promoter group categories to the public category.
+The application, filed on June 16, 2026, follows the demise of a promoter and requests from other shareholders citing a lack of association with the company's operations.
 The reclassification is subject to approval by the stock exchanges where the company is listed, namely BSE Limited and Calcutta Stock Exchange Limited.

 Name of Shareholders Category (Pre-Classification) Category (Post-Classification) No. of Shares held % of Shares held